Navy Civil Engineer Corps Officer Program (2025)

 NASIS collects information from potential naval officers in order to conduct personal security investigations on all Navy personnel.

-The information is submitted to the Joint Personnel Adjudication System to initiate an investigation into a security clearance investigation (JPAS).
+The information is submitted to the Defense Information System for Security (DISS) to initiate an investigation into a security clearance investigation.

-NASIS is the Navy’s security clearance data gathering tool, and it connects with JPAS.
+NASIS is the Navy’s security clearance data gathering tool, and it connects with DISS.

 All prospective Navy officers must submit an SF-86 request for security clearance and have an open investigation prior to commissioning.